Latvian Film Museum

 Latvian Film Museum is the only museum of its kind in Latvia.
 It holds various exhibitions that display different aspects of cinema art, actors and film history.
 The museum was founded in 1988 and is located in Riga, Miera street 58a.

-The museum opened after renovation in August 2025 with a new exhibition about production designers and film artists.
+The museum has been closed for renovation since June 1, 2026.
+A new building for the permanent exhibition “Stories of Latvian Cinema” and a movie theater are currently under construction.

 History

 The idea to establish the Film Museum in Riga came about during the traditional cinema forum called ”Kino Diena” (English: "Film Day") in 1986.
 The leaders of this project were Augusts Sukuts, Inga Pērkone-Redoviča, and Juris Civjans.
 They managed to start a museum by getting a permission from the Soviet Union cinema organization.